 As discussed in Part II, Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations, of our Annual Report on Form 10-K for the fiscal year ended December 30, 2012, we consider our estimates on inventory valuation, long-lived assets and self-insurance liabilities to be the most critical in understanding the judgments that are involved in preparing our consolidated financial statements.
-There have been no significant changes to these estimates in the first quarter of fiscal 2013.
+There have been no significant changes to these estimates in the 26 weeks ended June 30, 2013.